klassno3/klassno3/README.md

 ### 👩‍💻 About Me

 -  🌍 I’m Based on Addis Ababa, Ethiopia
--  🧠 I’m currently learning React
+-  🧠 I’m currently learning Redux
 -  📫 You to reach me at betelhemkirub@gmail.com

 ## Skills